susam/devil/README.md

 were any more rational, we might call it something divine, like, uh, the God mode?
 But alas, there is nothing divine to be found here.
 Welcome, instead, to the realm of the Devil!
-You will be granted the occassional use of the comma key for punctuation, but only if you can charm the Devil!
-But beware, for in this sinister domain, you must relinquish your comma key and embrace an editing experience that whisphers wicked secrets into your fingertips!
+You will be granted the occasional use of the comma key for punctuation, but only if you can charm the Devil!
+But beware, for in this sinister domain, you must relinquish your comma key and embrace an editing experience that whispers wicked secrets into your fingertips!

 Contents